pubky/pubky-nexus/docs/decentralization.md

 ## 1. Background

-Originally the watcher pointed at one default homeserver and bulk-ingested all of its events.
-With decentralization, Nexus still bulk-indexes the default HS but *also* indexes users hosted on other ("third-party") homeservers on a per-user basis, using each homeserver's user-events endpoint.
+Originally the watcher pointed at one default HS and bulk-ingested all of its events.
+With decentralization, Nexus still bulk-indexes the default HS but *also* indexes users hosted on other ("third-party") HSs on a per-user basis, using each HS's user-events endpoint.
 A separate task resolves each user's currently-published HS from PKDNS/DHT and records it as a `(:User)-[:HOSTED_BY]->(:Homeserver)` edge, so the indexer knows which users to pull from which HS.